There are seven Archangels

-(The Feast of SS.
+(The Feast of

-loves me," then pull of the next while saying "S/he loves
+saying ""S/he loves me," then pull of the next while saying "S/he loves

 me not," and repeat until all petals are gone.
 The words one intones

 while pulling off the last petal lets one know if one's love is

-As to foods, geese were, at least at one time, plentiful during this time
+As to foods, geese were, at least at one time, plentiful

-folk belief).
+Irish and English folk belief).
 It was also the time (at least in

 Ireland) when the fishing season ended, the hunting season began, and

 apples were harvested, so eating apples today with that goose would be

 with Apples (serves 8)

 1 13-lb. goose, giblets and neck discarded (you'll need 1 lb per

 3 cloves garlic, thinly sliced